countable-web/open-source-corporation/PROCESSES.md

 1. When a process is used, we may find deficiencies or opportunities for improvement.
 If so, move to step 2.
 2. Re-do steps 2 through 5 of [#Defining Processes]

-# Templates

-Templates should be markdown, or public [Google Drive](https://drive.google.com/drive/u/0/folders/1JfcXagifO5wmixA-vjI_qgYs1qzw4-dM) charts or sheets.

-# Memos

-This is a catch-all for documents which are neither processes nor templates.

 # TODO

   * [charts](https://www.lucidchart.com/users/registerLevel?pricing=true&tP=1&t10=A&referer=https%3A%2F%2Fwww.lucidchart.com%2Fpages%2Fprocess-documentation%2Fsoftware)